Comparing NeoGames (NGMS) and The Competition

 |2.45

-NeoGames presently has a consensus price target of $25.00, suggesting a potential upside of 98.10%.
-As a group, “Amusement & recreation services” companies have a potential upside of 64.17%.
-Given NeoGames’ stronger consensus rating and higher possible upside, equities analysts clearly believe NeoGames is more favorable than its competitors.
+NeoGames currently has a consensus target price of $25.00, suggesting a potential upside of 86.15%.
+As a group, “Amusement & recreation services” companies have a potential upside of 57.19%.
+Given NeoGames’ stronger consensus rating and higher probable upside, equities analysts clearly believe NeoGames is more favorable than its peers.

 Summary